 Regenerative medicine therapy operates on the principles of using the body’s natural healing and disease-fighting capabilities to treat injuries that have been slow to respond to or do not show significant improvement from traditional therapies like conservative treatment (rest, physical therapy, medication) or surgery.
 Injuries and damage to the joints that result in cartilage deterioration, which does not grow back on its own, are a prime example of the potential benefits of regenerative medicine.

-Stem cells, which can differentiate (transform) into a more specific type of cell, like cartilage or connective tissues such as muscle, ligaments, and tendons, for example, could potentially be used to help replace lost cartilage or to supercharge the body’s ability to heal a traumatic injury.
+Regenerative cells, which can differentiate (transform) into a more specific type of cell, like cartilage or connective tissues such as muscle, ligaments, and tendons, for example, could potentially be used to help replace lost cartilage or to supercharge the body’s ability to heal a traumatic injury.

 The main goals of regenerative medicine are:

-So far, stem cell therapy has shown promise in the field of orthopedics and as a potential solution for chronic pain from debilitating joint deterioration and injuries.
+So far, regenerative cell therapy has shown promise in the field of orthopedics and as a potential solution for chronic pain from debilitating joint deterioration and injuries.
 More advanced possibilities for the potential of regenerative medicine are still currently under development.

 The human body contains what is known as growth factors, which help the body heal from an injury.
 Regenerative medicine treatments replicate the body’s natural healing mechanisms to find new and more effective ways to treat common health issues.

-Because stem cells are undifferentiated, meaning they can transform into many different types of cells, such as skin and cartilage, they have great potential as a minimally invasive and low-risk treatment option for conditions that have been difficult to successfully treat in the past, such as nerve damage and cartilage deterioration.
+Because regenerative cells are undifferentiated, meaning they can transform into many different types of cells, such as skin and cartilage, they have great potential as a minimally invasive and low-risk treatment option for conditions that have been difficult to successfully treat in the past, such as nerve damage and cartilage deterioration.

 Platelet-rich plasma therapy uses a sample of the patient’s own blood to create a treatment enriched with an elevated dose of platelets and growth factors that accelerate the healing and recovery process for damaged tissue.
 And while it might sound like a complicated procedure, one of the benefits of regenerative treatments like PRP is that they are minimally invasive.
 After the blood is drawn, it is placed in a centrifuge to separate the platelets from the rest of the blood.
 Once it is ready, the PRP treatment is administered back into the injury site through an injection.